Alco-Screen Saliva Alcohol Test

 - Abstain from placing anything in the mouth for 15 minutes prior to beginning the test.
 This includes non-alcoholic drinks, tobacco, coffee, breath mints, food, etc.

 - Open the foil package and remove the test strip.
 Observe the reactive pad on the end of the test strip.
 The pad should be a light cream color.
-A test strip with a regent pad which is a dark tan color or otherwise discolored must be discarded.
+If the pad is dark in color discard it.

 - Saturate the reactive pad end of the stick with saliva from mouth or sputum cup.
 Immediately start the timer.
 Remove the test pad/stick from mouth and wait just two minutes.